 Several forms of industrial development are increasing pressure on the boreal forest

-In addition to climate change, industrial development is the primary threat to the boreal forest over the coming decades.
-The footprint of natural resource extraction industries within the southern portion of the boreal forest already encompasses an area of 730,000 km2 (180 million acres), largely from forestry, hydropower, mining industries, and oil and gas extraction.
+However, along with climate change, development poses long-term implications on the future health of the boreal forest.
+The footprint of natural resource extraction industries the boreal forest already encompasses an area of at least 730,000 km2 (180 million acres), largely from forestry, hydropower, mining industries, and oil and gas extraction.

-More than 30% of the Canadian Boreal Forest is already slated for some form of industrial development overall.
-New resource roads are pushing further and further north into the heart of the boreal each year, creating a sense of urgency behind the need to conserve large portions of the forest now before it's too late.
+More than 30% of the Canadian Boreal Forest has been reserved for some form of current or future industrial development overall.
+New resource roads are pushing further and further north into the heart of the boreal each year, demonstrating the need to conserve large portions of the forest to create a balance in the boreal forest.

-Not all is doom-and-gloom when it comes to logging in Canada's boreal forest, however.
+There are signs for hope when it comes to timber harvest practices in the boreal.
 The Forest Stewardship Council provides third-party sustainable certification and even offers a boreal-specific standard.
-More than 180 million acres of boreal forest have already been certified, ensuring that these forest products are removed with the utmost of care and long-term planning.
-Additionally, the historic Canadian Boreal Forest Agreement—an agreement between 19 forest companies and 9 environmental organizations that was signed in 2010—saw nearly 110 million acres put into special sustainability management areas and the suspension of operations on additional 72 million acres to allow declining woodland caribou populations to stabilize.
+More than 100 million acres of boreal forest fall under a form of sustainable certification, ensuring that these forest products are removed with care and an eye on ecological health.
+Additionally, the historic Canadian Boreal Forest Agreement—an agreement between 19 forest companies and 9 environmental organizations that was signed in 2010—saw nearly 110 million acres placed into special sustainability management areas and the suspension of operations on additional 72 million acres to allow for declining woodland caribou populations to stabilize.

 For more than 200 years, explorers have been setting out upon the boreal forest with the hopes of discovering mineral riches.
 Many of them did, and to this day mining continues to play a large role in the Canadian economy.
 Unfortunately, many of these mines were constructed with little to no environmental oversight or with the long-term health of the forest in mind.
 Today, more than 7,000 abandoned mines can be found scattered throughout the forest, with more than 3,000 of them within 1 kilometer (0.62 miles) of a lake, river, or stream.
 Some were left in such bad condition that contaminants could still be found leaking into nearby waterways decades after closure.